 (See also Overview of Pneumonia Overview of Pneumonia Pneumonia is an infection of the small air sacs of the lungs (alveoli) and the tissues around them.
 Pneumonia is one of the most common causes of death worldwide.
 Often, pneumonia is the final... read more .)

-In people with a weakened immune system, pneumonia may be caused by the same microorganisms that cause community-acquired pneumonia Causes Community-acquired pneumonia is lung infection that develops in people outside a hospital.
-Many bacteria, viruses, and fungi can cause pneumonia.
-The most common symptom of pneumonia is a cough... read more but can be caused by unusual or uncommon organisms.
+In people with a weakened immune system, pneumonia may be caused by the same microorganisms that cause community-acquired pneumonia Causes Community-acquired pneumonia is lung infection that develops in people who are not patients in a hospital, usually in people with normal (competent) immune systems, or in those who are immunocompromised... read more but can be caused by unusual or uncommon organisms.

 Pneumocystis jirovecii is a common fungus that may reside harmlessly in the lungs of healthy people.
 It usually causes pneumonia only when the body’s defenses are weakened Overview of Pneumonia Pneumonia is an infection of the small air sacs of the lungs (alveoli) and the tissues around them.
 Pneumonia is one of the most common causes of death worldwide.
 Often, pneumonia is the final... read more because of AIDS, organ transplantation, cancer, or use of drugs that alter the immune system.
 Often, P. jirovecii pneumonia is the first indication that a person with human immunodeficiency virus Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
 HIV is transmitted... read more (HIV) infection has developed AIDS.

 Other fungi such as Aspergillus Aspergillosis Aspergillosis is an infection, usually of the lungs, caused by the fungus Aspergillus.
 A ball of fungus fibers, blood clots, and white blood cells may form in the lungs or sinuses.
-People may... read more and Candida Candidiasis Candidiasis is a fungal infection caused by several species of the yeast Candida, especially Candida albicans.
-The most common type of candidiasis is a superficial infection of the mouth, vagina... read more , bacteria such as Staphylococcus aureus Staphylococcus aureus Infections Staphylococcus aureus is the most dangerous of all of the many common staphylococcal bacteria.
-These gram-positive, sphere-shaped (coccal) bacteria (see figure How Bacteria Shape Up) often cause... read more , Streptococcus pneumoniae Streptococcal Infections Streptococcal infections are caused by any one of several species of Streptococcus.
-These gram-positive, sphere-shaped (coccal) bacteria (see figure How Bacteria Shape Up) cause many disorders... read more , and Haemophilus influenzae Haemophilus influenzae Infections Haemophilus influenzae are gram-negative bacteria that can cause infection in the respiratory tract, which can spread to other organs.
-Infection is spread through sneezing, coughing, or touching... read more , and viruses such as cytomegalovirus Cytomegalovirus (CMV) Infection Cytomegalovirus infection is a common herpesvirus infection with a wide range of symptoms: from no symptoms to fever and fatigue (resembling infectious mononucleosis) to severe symptoms involving... read more and herpes simplex virus Herpes Simplex Virus (HSV) Infections Herpes simplex virus infection causes recurring episodes of small, painful, fluid-filled blisters on the skin, mouth, lips (cold sores), eyes, or genitals.
+People... read more and Candida Candidiasis Candidiasis is a fungal infection caused by several species of the yeast Candida, especially Candida albicans.
+The most common type of candidiasis is a superficial infection of... read more , bacteria such as Staphylococcus aureus Staphylococcus aureus Infections Staphylococcus aureus is the most dangerous of all of the many common staphylococcal bacteria.
+These gram-positive, sphere-shaped (coccal) bacteria (see figure How Bacteria Shape Up)... read more , Streptococcus pneumoniae Streptococcal Infections Streptococcal infections are caused by any one of several species of Streptococcus.
+These gram-positive, sphere-shaped (coccal) bacteria (see figure How Bacteria Shape Up) cause many... read more , and Haemophilus influenzae Haemophilus influenzae Infections Haemophilus influenzae are gram-negative bacteria that can cause infection in the respiratory tract, which can spread to other organs.
+Infection is spread through sneezing, coughing,... read more , and viruses such as cytomegalovirus Cytomegalovirus (CMV) Infection Cytomegalovirus infection is a common herpesvirus infection with a wide range of symptoms: from no symptoms to fever and fatigue (resembling infectious mononucleosis) to severe symptoms involving... read more and herpes simplex virus Herpes Simplex Virus (HSV) Infections Herpes simplex virus infection causes recurring episodes of small, painful, fluid-filled blisters on the skin, mouth, lips (cold sores), eyes, or genitals.
 This very contagious viral infection... read more also cause pneumonia in people with a weakened immune system.

-Symptoms of pneumonia in people who have a weakened immune system may be the same as those for community-acquired pneumonia Symptoms Community-acquired pneumonia is lung infection that develops in people outside a hospital.
-Many bacteria, viruses, and fungi can cause pneumonia.
-The most common symptom of pneumonia is a cough... read more and include the following:
+Symptoms of pneumonia in people who have a weakened immune system may be the same as those for community-acquired pneumonia Symptoms Community-acquired pneumonia is lung infection that develops in people who are not patients in a hospital, usually in people with normal (competent) immune systems, or in those who are immunocompromised... read more and include the following:

 These symptoms can develop rapidly or slowly.